DevLinx76/puppy-bowl-react/README.md

 ## Overview

-This React application serves as an interactive platform for the Puppy Bowl event, allowing users to view participating players, their details, and manage player information through a dedicated API.
+This React application serves as an interactive platform for the Puppy Bowl event, allowing users to view participating players, and their details, and manage player information through a dedicated API.

 ## Getting Started